 Alterations: The rock is unaltered, feldspars are rarely sericitized

-Orthoclase, quartz, biotite, muscovite and plagioclase, which is twinned according to the albite law and oscillatory zoned.
+Major minerals of Granite: Orthoclase, quartz, biotite, muscovite and plagioclase, which is twinned according to the albite law and oscillatory zoned.
 Chemical composition of the core corresponds to oligoclase and andesine (An30-38), whereas more acidic oligoclase and andesine occur in the margin.

-Accessory minerals of Granite
+- Production of Granite

 In the upper part of QAPF classification of plutonic rocks (Streckeisen, 1976), the granite field is defined by the modal composition of quartz (Q 20 – 60 %) and the P/(P + A) ratio between 10 and 65.
 The granite field comprises two sub-fields: syenogranite and monzogranite.
 Only rocks projecting within the syenogranite are considered granites in the Anglo-Saxon literature.
 In the European literature, rocks projecting within both syenogranite and monzogranite are named granites.
 The monzogranite sub-field contained adamellite and quartz monzonite in older classifications.
 The Subcommission for Rock Cassification recommends most recently rejecting the term adamellite and to name as the quartz monzonite only the rocks projecting within the quartz monzonite field sensu stricto.